Intangible Assets and Goodwill

 NOTE 7 - INTANGIBLE ASSETS AND GOODWILL

 The Company accounts for intangible assets and goodwill in accordance with ASC 350.
-Goodwill and Other Intangible Assets, are evaluated on an annual basis, and when there is reason to believe that their values have been diminished or impaired write-downs will be included in results from operations.
+Goodwill and Other Intangible Assets, whereby the Company periodically tests its intangible assets for impairment.
+On an annual basis, and when there is reason to believe that their values have been diminished or impaired, these assets are tested for impairment, and write-downs will be included in results from operations.

-The identifiable intangible assets acquired and their carrying value at April 30, 2011 and October 31, 2010 is:
+The identifiable intangible assets acquired and their carrying value at October 31, 2010 and 2009 is:

-Estimated annual amortization expense as of April 30, 2011 is as follows:
+Estimated annual future amortization expense as of October 31, 2010 is as follows:

-Amortization of patents, customer relationships, non-compete agreements and licenses included as a charge to income amounted to $34,545 and $77,417 for the six months ended April 30, 2011 and 2010, respectively.
-Amortization of patents, customer relationships, non-compete agreements and licenses included as a charge to income amounted to $15,012 and $38,940 for the three months ended April 30, 2011 and 2010, respectively.
+Amortization of patents, customer relationships, non-compete agreements and licenses included as a charge to income amounted to $178,165 and $231,321 for the years ended October 31, 2010 and 2009, respectively.
 Goodwill is not being amortized.

 Considerable management judgment is necessary to estimate fair value.
-We enlist the assistance of an independent valuation consultant to determine the values of our intangible assets and goodwill, both at the dates of acquisition and at specific dates annually.
+We enlisted the assistance of an independent valuation consultant to determine the values of our intangible assets and goodwill, both at the dates of acquisition and at dates thereafter.
 Based on various market factors and projections used by management, actual results could vary significantly from managements estimates.

-See Note 15 of the Unaudited Condensed Consolidated Financial Statement for current information on the status of Dragon and Tactical.
+See Note 16 of the Consolidated Financial Statement for current information on the operations of Dragon Design Limited and Coda Octopus Tactical Intelligence, Inc.

 The entire disclosure for the aggregate amount of goodwill and a description of intangible assets, which may include (a) for amortizable intangible assets (also referred to as finite-lived intangible assets), the carrying amount, the amount of any significant residual value, and the weighted-average amortization period, (b) for intangible assets not subject to amortization (also referred to as indefinite-lived intangible assets), the carrying amount, and (c) the amount of research and development assets acquired and written off in the period, including the line item in the income statement in which the amounts written off are aggregated, if not readily apparent from the income statement.
 Also discloses (a) for amortizable intangibles assets in total and by major class, the gross carrying amount and accumulated amortization, the total amortization expense for the period, and the estimated aggregate amortization expense for each of the five succeeding fiscal years, (b) for intangible assets not subject to amortization the carrying amount in total and by major class, and (c) for goodwill, in total and for each reportable segment, the changes in the carrying amount of goodwill during the period (including the aggregate amount of goodwill acquired, the aggregate amount of impairment losses recognized, and the amount of goodwill included in the gain (loss) on disposal of a reporting unit).
 If any part of goodwill has not been allocated to a reportable segment, discloses the unallocated amount and the reasons for not allocating.
 For each impairment loss recognized related to an intangible asset (excluding goodwill), discloses: (a) a description of the impaired intangible asset and the facts and circumstances leading to the impairment, (b) the amount of the impairment loss and the method for determining fair value, (c) the caption in the income statement or the statement of activities in which the impairment loss is aggregated, and (d) the segment in which the impaired intangible asset is reported.
 For each goodwill impairment loss recognized, discloses: (a) a description of the facts and circumstances leading to the impairment, (b) the amount of the impairment loss and the method of determining the fair value of the associated reporting unit, and (c) if a recognized impairment loss is an estimate not finalized and the reasons why the estimate is not final.
 May also disclose the nature and amount of any significant adjustments made to a previous estimate of an impairment loss.